-The Best Outdoor Furniture for Rain
+The Best Modern Outdoor Furniture for Rain

 Who doesn’t love a good, soul cleansing downpour?
-The unprepared owners of beloved patio furniture, that’s who.
+The unprepared owners of modern patio furniture, that’s who.
 Mildew, rust, corrosion, decay — rain can wreak havoc on ill-equipped outdoor pieces.
 Here some good news: rain doesn’t have to be the downfall of your beloved outdoor living room.
 With the right fabrics, materials, and a few protective measures, your patio furniture can weather everything from a little drizzle to torrential rains.
 Let’s dive in.

 The Best Seating for Rain

 The best seat for rain is a seat with no rain on it.
 No seat is actually made to sit out in a storm so it’s best to cover up or stash away your patio seating when you can.
 But of course, freak storms (and forgetful facepalm moments) happen.
 With those times in mind, some materials batten down the hatches much better than others.

 Cute: You, mimosa in hand, sitting on a patio sofa, sporting your favorite white jeans.

 Not so cute: Also you, standing up from said sofa, sporting a soaked rear-end.

 Blissfully unaware sitters beware: The waterlogged cushion is a boobytrap that has resulted in a fair share of soggy bottoms.
 Spongy pillows also create a breeding ground for mildew and mold, which is no good for your health — let alone the life of the cushion.